dblqr/arch/README.md

 - **Network monitoring**

-  - WAF setup at network access layers.
+  - WAF set up at network access layers.
   - VPC flow logs enabled and monitored.
   - Forwarding Cloudfront logs and monitoring for increases in errors or failed access attempts.

 - **AWS Infrastructure**

   - **EKS**
-    - Monitoring and alerting setup for all EKS clusters.
+    - Monitoring and alerting set up for all EKS clusters.
     - Application logs are exported to Datadog or similar like ELK.
     - K8s audit logging is enabled with alerts set for failed access to internal resources like secrets and logs.
     - Alerting on failed attempts of pod or service account creation.